 some notes on the dish

 Add some green peppercorns to the poaching liquid, and a couple of juniper berries.
 These compliment the flavours well.
-The juniper grounded it a little without overwhelming the flavours (if you add them, use only a couple of berries).
+The juniper grounds it a little without overwhelming the flavours (use only a couple of berries).
 And the addition of green peppercorns is wonderful.

 Gentle Autumn Vegetables a la Grecque | Baby Vegetables Poached in Oil and Wine